 The SuperCool Series is available in three models to provide heat transfer mechanism options on the control side.
 Heat can be absorbed via liquid, conduction or convection.
 The Liquid-to-Air unit has a cooling capacity of 202 Watts, while the Direct-to-Air offers 193 Watts and the Air-to-Air provides 166 Watts.

-Combining a SuperCool thermoelectric assemblies with a temperature controller offers significant design advantages over traditional technologies.
+Combining a SuperCool thermoelectric cooler assembly with a temperature controller offers significant design advantages over traditional technologies.
 The SR-54 programmable microcontroller provides thermal stability to within ±0.13°C of the set point in both heating and cooling modes.
-Its monitoring capabilities track potential issues, including problematic fans, thermoelectric modules, and thermostats for quick fault troubleshooting, maximizing incubator uptime.
+Its monitoring capabilities track potential issues, including problematic fans, thermoelectric coolers, and thermostats for quick fault troubleshooting, maximizing incubator uptime.
 Variable fan speed reduces operational noise and lowers power consumption.

 The PR-59 temperature controller is customizable and user-configurable with easy-to-use software from Laird Thermal Systems.
 In addition to temperature control, users can set additional parameters for fans, NTC thermistors, PT1000 sensors, alarm and LEDs